-Connect for Health Colorado is the only place you can apply for financial help to lower the cost of private health insurance.
+Connect for Health Colorado is the only place you can apply for financial help to lower the cost of health insurance.
 The financial help you can get to lower your monthly payment is called a Premium Tax Credit.
 You can enroll in health insurance during Open Enrollment (November 1-January 15).
 Outside of Open Enrollment you can enroll in health insurance if you experience a qualifying life change event.

 In almost every case, yes.
 You can use financial help to buy any health insurance plan sold through Connect for Health Colorado.
 The only exception is for young adults under the age of 30.
 Young adults are uniquely offered Catastrophic plans but cannot receive financial help to purchase a Catastrophic plan.

 The amount of financial help you can receive is based on your family’s specific situation, including your income, age, family’s size, where you live and your family’s estimated annual income.

 When you apply through Connect for Health Colorado, you will enter your personal and financial information to find out how much financial assistance you are eligible for.
 When you first apply, you can choose whether to use all, some or none of the tax credits to lower your monthly premiums.
 The premiums will automatically be shown lowered to the correct amount.

 When you file your taxes at the end of the year, the I.R.S will double-check to make sure you got the correct amount of tax credit, based on what your actual income and family size was for that year.
 Some families may get more money through the filing process, while others may have to pay money back if their estimates were inaccurate.

 Important: If your income changes significantly, you should report your change in income to Connect for Health Colorado so that your monthly premium can be adjusted.